Corn stover: Bioenergy

 Another use for corn stover is as fuel for bioenergy or as feedstock for bioproducts.
 It can be burned in furnaces to yield energy that steam turbines convert to electricity.
 It also has potential for cellulosic ethanol (biomass ethanol), which is "ethanol made from non-grain plant materials known as biomass."

+Ethanol

 However, with current technology, a large part of the biofuel potential of cellulose is wasted due to the strength of the glycosidic bonds that pair chains of D-glucose units.
 But if the commercialization of cellulosic ethanol advances enough technologically, biomass ethanol production would use the corn stover from the corn crop produced in areas around ethanol plants.
 Corn stover, due to the relative close proximity of the corn grain produced for ethanol production, "is by far the most abundant crop residue readily available today."
 The free accessibility to corn stover makes it a prime candidate for biomass ethanol production.
 DuPont opened a facility in Nevada, Iowa, that was expected to generate 30 million gallons annually of cellulosic biofuel produced from corn stover residues.
 The plant provisionally opened in 2015, but shut down in 2017 after a previous temporary shutdown in 2016.
 DuPont repaid $10.5 million of the $17.5 million in incentives received from the state of Iowa.

+Methane

-DuPont sold the plant to a German company, Verbio, who converted the plant from ethanol production to renewable natural gas production for eventual use as compressed natural gas (CNG) or liquified natural gas (LNG) vehicle fuel.
+DuPont sold the Nevada plant to a German company, Verbio, who converted the plant from ethanol production to renewable natural gas production for eventual use as compressed natural gas (CNG) or liquified natural gas (LNG) vehicle fuel.
 Humus is also produced as a byproduct of natural gas production.
 Humus, alternatively known as digestate, is a value-added lignin- and nutrient-rich soil amendment similar to peat moss or compost which may be returned to feedstock suppliers or further processed into marketable products.
 As of 2021, Verbio is considering adding back ethanol production capabilities to the plant.